fmerg/pymerkle/docs/proofs.rst

     >>>

-.. note:: Once generated, it is impossible to discern whether a `MerkleProof` object
+.. note:: Once generated, it is impossible to discern whether a `Proof` object
     is the result of an audit or a consistency proof request.

 The inscribed fields are self-explanatory.
 Among them, *provider* refers to the Merkle-tree's